yuvraj16/model-deployment/README.md

 This is my attempt to learn model deployment using Docker Container in production environment.

+## Flow:

+- Create a ML model that need to deployed in production.

-I created a basic ML model and used Flask to expose it as a microservice API.
+- Use flask to expose the model as a microservice.

-Then used docker container to to host the API on apache web server to the end users.
+- Deploy the microservice using a docker container on apache/nginx web server to allow access to end users.